Avesta-FA/QuickWin-CheatSheet/README.md

   - During normal operations most of the time it's anomalous to have more uploads compared to downloads.
 * Number of connections
   - This one should be compared by other similar systems simply because you don't know how many connections those systems make on a daily basis
+* Long duration time
+  - Any connection that has been up for several hours should be investigated